dmh1g19/dmh1g19/README.md

 ### Hi there 👋

-🔭 I'm currently working on block chain tehnology, ML and language design 👯 I’m looking to collaborate on decentralized technologies 🤔 I’m looking for help with integrating parsing methods for solidity smart contracts 💬 Ask me about any collab opportunities
+🔭 I'm currently working on block chain tehnology, ML and language design <break>
+👯 I’m looking to collaborate on decentralized technologies 🤔 I’m looking for help with integrating parsing methods for solidity smart contracts 💬 Ask me about any collab opportunities